 Use four different categories to sort your expenses, based on where and when the spending takes place.

-- Spending while traveling
+- Spending while travelling

 - Spending associated with a regular travel services provider, such as hotel, airfare or car